 Scott Campbell prepared for Canada's Toughest Mudder by completing a 100 day campaign to get fit for a good cause, and managed to raise $3,000 to contribute toward the purchase of Transcranial Magnetic Stimulation equipment in Edmonton.

 Spoke Up for Mental Health

-The kids at Richard S. Fowler Junior High made mental health a priority this spring.
+The kids at Richard S. Fowler Junior High made mental health a priority last spring.
 On May 5 they participated in a 10 hour bike-a-thon, with an incredible $40,000 goal.

 U of A Athletics Bikeathon